masoomapunjwani/phase-2-a-books-project/README.md

 + [Authors Info](#Author)
 ## Overall Project Description

-- This project is a website application where pizza lovers get to enjoy the variety while getting mouth watering cuisines at great offers.
-Through the app we get to manage our large volumes that trickle in on a daily basis and satisfy our every customers' need as well as go beyond to leave a form through which they can contact us and leave reviews.
+- This project is a website application where book lovers get to read the variety of books.
+Through the app we get to implement new books so people can take advantage of the resources' also have provided form so that they can give us their feedback.

 ## User Stories: